EMS Synthi AKS: Use

-The Synthi was most notably used by David Gilmour in Dark Side of the Moon, particularly noticeable in On The Run where the sequencer was used to create the 8 note filtered arpeggio that defines the song.
+The Synthi AKS used by David Gilmour of Pink Floyd on The Dark Side of the Moon, most prominently on the song "On the Run".
+The repeating eight-note sequence that forms the basis of the song was created using the Synthi AKS' sequencer.

 The Synthi AKS has been used extensively by Brian Eno in his art rock and ambient albums.
 He particularly made prominent use of its signal-chain editing capability in order to add colour to his own voice as well as Robert Fripp and Phil Manzanera's guitar work.
 His early band, Roxy Music, supposedly requested that he join them after watching him tinker with the Synthi AKS for only a few minutes.

 In 1987, while in the studio to record their album Music for the Masses, one of the synthesizers used by Depeche Mode included an EMS Synthi AKS, which band member and producer Alan Wilder described as "really old, and it comes in a briefcase, like a businessman's case.
 It looks amazing, really James Bond.
 It's a noise machine, really."